labgrid-project/labgrid/doc/getting_started.rst

 Installation
 ------------

 Depending on your distribution you need some dependencies.
-On Debian stretch and buster these usually are:
+On Debian these usually are:

 .. code-block:: bash